Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 SignWriting belongs in that larger science of writing.

-The next step is to build the conceptual, technical, and research infrastructure needed to study and support literacy in the plane.
+The next step is to build the concepts, tools, datasets, and research support needed to study and support literacy in the plane.